 - 6 hours of sports per week

-- 2 full-day excursions and trips per week
+- 2 full-day excursions and trips per week to London and beyond

 - Full afternoon and evening activity programme on non-excursion days

 - Maximum class size is 15, and the average class size is around 12

 - Airport transfers (Heathrow & Gatwick airports between 10:00-16:00 GMT)

 Outside morning classroom, students will improve language skills through a broad range of sporting, cultural and entertaining activities, such as: